CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

     ![](media/ex1-dockerlogin.png "open cmd")

-1. Once you logged in to the ACR, please run the below commands to push the Docker images to the Azure container registry.
+1. Once you log in to the ACR, please run the following commands to push the Docker images to the Azure container registry.

    ```
    docker push contosotradersacr<inject key="DeploymentID" enableCopy="true"/>.azurecr.io/contosotradersapicarts:latest